-Nuts, bolts screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, the correct tightening force or torque cannot be generalized.
+1. Nuts, bolts, screws & other fasteners: Because manufacturers use a wide variety of fastener sizes and shapes made in a variety of materials, often differing by model and component, the correct tightening force or torque cannot be generalized.
 To make sure that the many fasteners on your bicycle are correctly tightened, refer to the Fastener Torque Specifications in Appendix D of this manual or to the torque specifications in the instructions provided by the manufacturer of the component in question.
 Correctly tightening a fastener requires a calibrated torque wrench.
-A professional bicycle mechanic with a torque wrench should torque the fasteners on you bicycle.
+A professional bicycle mechanic with a torque wrench should torque the fasteners on your bicycle.
 If you choose to work on your own bicycle, you must use a torque wrench and the correct tightening torque specifications from the bicycle or component manufacturer or from your dealer.
 If you need to make an adjustment at home or in the field, we urge you to exercise care, and to have the fasteners you worked on checked by your dealer as soon as possible.
-Note that there are some components which require special tools and knowledge.
-In Sections 3 and 4 we discuss the items which you may be able to adjust yourself.
-All other adjustments and repairs should be done by a qualified bicycle mechanic.

-WARNING: Correct tightening force on fasteners -nuts, bolts, screws- on your bicycle is important.
+WARNING: ▲ Correct tightening force on fasteners - nuts, bolts, screws - on your bicycle is important.
 Too little force, and the fastener may not hold securely.
 Too much force, and the fastener can strip threads, stretch, deform or break.
-Either way, incorrect tightening force can result in component failure, which can cause you to loose control and fall.
+Either way, incorrect tightening force can result in component failure, which can cause you to lose control and fall.

-Make sure nothing is loose.
+- 2. Make sure nothing is loose.
 Lift the front wheel off the ground by two or three inches, then let it bounce on the ground.
 Anything sound, feel or look loose?
 Do a visual and tactile inspection of the whole bike.
-Any loose parts or accessories?
+Are there any loose parts or accessories?
 If so, secure them.
-If you're not sure, ask someone with experience to check.

-Tires & Wheels: Make sure tires are correctly inflated (see Section 4.G.1).
+If you're not sure, ask someone with experience to check. - Tires & Wheels: Make sure tires are correctly inflated (see Section 4.G.1).
 Check by putting one hand on the saddle, one on the intersection of the handlebars and stem, then bouncing your weight on the bike while looking at tire deflection.
-Compare what you see with how it looks when you know the tires are correctly inflated; and adjust if necessary.
+Compare what you see with how it looks when you know the tires are correctly inflated; and adjust if necessary